-- Form SS-5 Application (PDF – 52k) for a Social Security Card
+- Form SS-5 Application (PDF) for a Social Security Card

 - Form DS-11 Application for a U.S. Passport.
 Please submit one 5 cm x 5 cm color passport photo with a plain white background.
 When taking a photo of your baby or toddler, no other person should be in the photo, and your child should be looking at the camera with his or her eyes open.
 Information on passport photo requirements may be found at the following link http://travel.state.gov/passport.

-- Complete all sections of the applications, using block letters and black ink.
+- Prior to your appointment, complete all sections of the applications, using block letters and black ink.
 Please DO NOT SIGN the applications until requested to do so at your interview.
 All fields are mandatory.
 For any questions on how to fill out the form, please email us before your appointment at ACSPRG@state.gov.

 - Accurate and complete information on the precise periods of physical presence in the United States of the U.S. citizen parent is required.

 - For general information about applying for a passport for minors under age 16, click on http://travel.state.gov/passport.

 - The fees for a Consular Report of Birth Abroad is USD $100 and USD $135 for a child’s passport (Total USD $235).
 There is no fee for the Social Security Card application.
 Fees may be paid in U.S. dollars, Czech koruna or by credit card.
 If you intend to pay in cash, please have exact change.

 Method of Application

-The American Citizen Services section of U.S. Embassy Prague provides routine consular services to American citizens by appointment only.
-Appointments for routine services such as non-emergency passports, Consular Reports of Birth Abroad, and notarial services are available Monday through Friday between the hours of 0830 AM and 1130 AM.
-Appointments may be made online using our reservation system, available here.
+The American Citizen Services section of U.S. Embassy Prague provides routine consular services to U.S. citizens by appointment only.
+Appointments for routine services such as non-emergency passports, Consular Reports of Birth Abroad, and notarial services are available Monday through Friday between 8:30 am and 11:30 am.
+Appointments may be made online here.
 The appointment system is easy to use and free of charge.
 We do not make appointments by phone.